Two Guys and a Girl: Ratings

 The show had strong ratings success during its run, peaking in season 2 with an average of 12.0 million viewers.
 The series premiere, titled "The Pilot", was watched by 17.94 million viewers, airing after The Drew Carey Show.
 The episode got a 15.61 Nielsen rating and won its 18-49 adult demographic.
 It was ABC's biggest opening since Spin City.
 The eleventh episode of season 1, "Two Guys, a Girl and How They Met", got a 6.7 Nielsen rating, a big drop from the series premiere.
 The estimated number of viewers was 7.69 million.

-The show continued to have success during the first few seasons but never reached the high rating of "The Pilot".
+The show continued to have success during the first few seasons but never reached the mark achieved by "The Pilot".
 Its key adult 18–49 audience was predominantly female (55%).
 It was ranked #1 in its time period with Total Viewers, outperforming Beverly Hills, 90210, The Nanny, and Dawson's Creek.
 It was also #1 in its time slot with key adults 18–49 and with all male demographics.
 It was the #3 sitcom on ABC with key adults 18–34.

 Production notes

 Theme song and opening sequences

 The title sequence for the first two seasons consists of a short collection of images of the three main characters, and a few cartoon images of them drinking and eating pizza at the pizza place, which alternated with a logo saying Two Guys, a Girl and a Pizza Place.
 The title screen is accompanied by an instrumental cover of the song "Blister in the Sun" by the Violent Femmes.

-The title sequence for Seasons 3 and 4 shows Pete, Berg and Sharon dancing to a more modern piece of music in front of a plain white backdrop, wearing suits and dresses.
-The newly adapted logo (the show's name having changed) is seen overlaying the footage as the three dance and laugh.
+The title sequence for Seasons 3 and 4 shows Pete, Berg, and Sharon dancing to a more modern piece of music in front of a plain white backdrop, wearing suits and dresses.
+The newly adopted logo (the show's name having changed) is seen overlaying the footage as the three dance and laugh.

 The music for the series was composed by Freddy Curci, Tom Rizzo and Mark Vogel.
 The music for Seasons 1 and 2 included numerous variations on the title theme, a prime example of which is "Two Guys, a Girl and a Vacation" where the cast members do a short rendition of "Kokomo" by The Beach Boys.
 Steel drums and Caribbean instruments were used to vary the title theme within the scenes of the episode.